Jesus Year RESOURCES

 Let’s pray together:

-Ask Him to help us stop hiding and run to Him this week.
+Ask Him to help us let go of control and trust Him this week.

 Collect prayer requests in the form at the bottom of the page and submit.